vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 ## Microsoft Sentinel

-Access Microsoft Sentinel capabilities in the Defender portal with an unified platform that brings together full Microsoft Sentinel and Defender XDR capabilities.
+Access Microsoft Sentinel capabilities in the Defender portal with a unified platform that brings together full Microsoft Sentinel and Defender XDR capabilities.

 :::image type="content" source="media/overview-defender-portal/sentinel-search-page.png" alt-text="Screenshot of the Sentinel Search page in the Microsoft Defender portal" lightbox="media/overview-defender-portal/sentinel-search-page.png":::